 Team Peru is comprised of two cooperatives, one in the small town of Chimbote and one outside the capital city, Lima.
 Our partners in Chimbote specialize in intricate beaded jewelry and produce our best selling friendship bracelets.
 Our partners in Lima specialize in sterling silver jewelry, a difficult field for women artisans to enter as silver work is traditionally a male domain.
 Team Peru offers support services for women experiencing domestic violence and sustainable jobs that would not otherwise be available to women.

 We support Team Peru by helping them employ more women, earn higher wages and reach new customers.

-The Pyramid Sterling Studs (and their buddies Diamante and Carmen!) are handmade by artisans in a little workshop on the outskirts of Lima.
-These artisans make every piece of jewelry by hand, including the tiny earring backs (you can tell they’re handmade by comparing one back to the other, or looking for the little .925 stamp on each piece).
+The Beautiful Mess Sterling Necklace is handmade by artisans in a little workshop on the outskirts of Lima.
+These artisans make every piece of jewelry by hand.
 This cooperative is special because it is managed by women but includes both male and female artisans in the making of the jewelry, challenging traditional labor roles and creating an innovative work environment.
-These earrings were made out of primarily recycled sterling metal in a great, airy workshop outside the city.
+This necklace was made out of primarily recycled sterling metal in a great, airy workshop outside the city.
 Watching these artisans create the jewelry really is a treat; it's amazing how they can create tiny pieces individually with such consistency.